tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 TLS requires a cryptographically secure pseudorandom number generator (CSPRNG).
 In most cases, the operating system provides an appropriate facility such as /dev/urandom, which should be used absent other (e.g., performance) concerns.
+On newer Operating Systems, the getrandom interface SHOULD be used as it can be used in sandboxing environments.

 It is RECOMMENDED to use an existing CSPRNG implementation in preference to crafting a new one.
 Many adequate cryptographic libraries are already available under favorable license terms.
 Should those prove